 The Company operates under the revised risk-based capital guidelines for market risk.
-In June 2012, the OCC, the Federal Reserve, and FDIC issued market risk capital rules as an enhancement to the market risk capital framework adopted by the Basel Committee (commonly referred to as "Basel II.5").
-As discussed above, in July 2013, the U.S. federal banking agencies approved the Final Capital Rules, which included certain conforming changes to the market risk rule, which became effective January 1, 2014 (together, the "Final Market Risk Capital Rule").
+In June 2012, the OCC, the Federal Reserve, and FDIC issued market risk capital rules, effective Jan.
+1, 2013, as an enhancement to the market risk capital framework adopted by the BCBS.
+As discussed above, in July 2013, the U.S. federal banking agencies approved the Final Capital Rules, which included certain conforming changes to the market risk rule, which became effective Jan.
+1, 2014 (together, the "Final Market Risk Capital Rule").

 The Final Market Risk Capital Rule requires us to make publicly available quantitative disclosures at least quarterly.
-Specifically, we are required to disclose among other items, certain quantitative information on the following measures as applicable to the Company, including for example:
+Specifically, we are required to disclose, among other items, certain quantitative information on the following measures as applicable to the Company, including for example: